Andrew Knizner Player Props: Cardinals vs. Cubs

 Andrew Knizner At The Plate

-- Knizner has two doubles, a home run and two walks while hitting .205.
+- Knizner is batting .217 with four doubles, a home run and two walks.

-- Knizner has picked up a hit in seven games this year (53.8%), including one multi-hit game.
+- This year, Knizner has totaled at least one hit in eight of 15 games (53.3%), and had multiple hits twice.

-- He has hit a home run in one of 13 games, and in 2.4% of his plate appearances.
+- He has homered in one of 15 games, and in 2% of his plate appearances.

-- In four of 13 games this year, he has scored, including multiple runs once.
+- In four of 15 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.